harvester/harvester-perf/README.md

 | `hvperf run all` | Run every registered suite, read-only and read-write alike. |
 | `hvperf version [--client-only]` | Print the client version and, unless `--client-only` is set, the cluster's server version. |
 | `hvperf report` | Placeholder — not implemented yet. |

+`run` also takes `--keep-alive` (default `true`), which decides what happens to the test namespace once the run finishes.
+With `--keep-alive=false` the namespace and everything in it is deleted afterwards — but only when it is the default `harvester-perf-system`.

 Results are written to stdout; suite progress is logged to stderr, so `hvperf run ... -o json > results.json` keeps the two streams separate.
 Pass